How to Find & Recover an Off-Screen Window in Windows 10

 - Simply right-click on the program’s icon in the taskbar at the bottom of the screen.

-- From the small pop-up select Move.
-Use the arrow keys on your keyboard to walk the program back into view.
+- From the small pop-up select Move and use the arrow keys on your keyboard to walk the program back into view.
 Unfortunately, if you’re unsure where this window is you’ll have difficulty knowing which way to move it.
 If that’s the case, keep reading.
 There are more solutions available.

 The easiest way to locate an off-screen window is to use the desktop arrangement settings in Windows 10.
 Most often used to arrange multiple windows on a desktop, it can also be useful in this situation.

-- Right-click on the Windows 10 Taskbar and select Cascade windows.
+- To start, right-click on the Windows 10 Taskbar and select Cascade windows.

 - If Windows has detected that the other monitor is not working, the lost window should snap into position on your remaining monitor.
 You could also use stacked or side by side if you prefer.
 They all achieve the same thing.